NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

 If a parameter is marked as `Optional`, then the command handler will try converting it to the type inside of it, defaulting to either `None` or a default value, if found.
 A similar behavior is done is the value has a default value, regardless of if it is marked with `Optional` or not.

-For example, a user could run the following code:
+For example, you could use the following code:

 ```python
 @prefixed_command()